m4ttsch/omscs-notes-notes/computer-networks/transport-and-application-layers.md

 **_TCP utilizes the Additive Increase Multiplicative Decrease (AIMD) policy for fairness.
 Consider other possible policies for fairness in congestion control would be Additive Increase Additive Decrease (AIAD), Multiplicative Increase Additive Decrease (MIAD), and Multiplicative Increase Multiplicative Decrease (MIMD)._**

 In AIAD and MIMD, the hosts communicating over the network will oscillate along the efficiency line, but will not converge as was shown for AIMD.
 MIAD will converge just like AIMD.
 But none of the alternative policies are as stable.
-The decrease policy in AIAD and MIAD is not as aggressive by comparison to AIMD and won’t address congestion control as effectively.
+The decrease policy in AIAD and MIAD is not as aggressive by comparison to AIMD and won't address congestion control as effectively.
 The increase policy in MIAD and MIMD is too aggressive.

 ## Caution about fairness